What is the best microphone to record my voice?

-- The AKG P120 is similarly priced, around £70 ($99/€99), and will be equally as reliable as the SE electronics mic.
-AKG are a brand whose more expensive microphones (particularly the 414) will feature in just about every music studio in the world, so you are also getting a very well regarded brand for a decent price.
+- The AKG P120 is similarly priced, around £74 ($99/€99), and will be equally as reliable as the SE electronics mic.
+AKG are a brand whose more expensive microphones (particularly the AKG C414 XLII) will feature in just about every music studio in the world, so you are also getting a very well regarded brand for a decent price.

-It is possible to get cheaper large diaphragm condenser microphones, such as this MC1 that Gear4Music producer themselves, which costs £27.99 (not available in US or Europe), but that is very much not advised.
-These cheap microphones will be made with low quality parts and wiring, leading to interference from nearby electrical equipment and a poor signal-to-noise ratio, and will ultimately need replacing after a very short time.
-Spending a little bit more on the microphone essentially “future proofs” you, and means you can keep using it as your career develops.
+It is possible to get cheaper large-diaphragm condenser microphones, such as this MC1 that Gear4Music produce themselves, which costs £29.99 (not available in the US or Europe), but that is not advised.
+These cheap microphones will be made with low-quality parts and wiring, leading to interference from nearby electrical equipment and a poor signal-to-noise ratio, and will ultimately need replacing after a short time.
+Spending a little bit more on the microphone “future proofs” your investment, and means you can keep using it as your voice-over career develops.

 For mid-budget (£100 - £500):